elastic/rally/docs/install.rst

 You can also use Virtualenv to install Rally into an isolated Python environment without sudo.

-1. Set up a new virtualenv environment in a directory with ``virtualenv --python=python3``.
+1. Set up a new virtualenv environment in a directory with ``virtualenv --python=python3 .``
-2. Activate the environment with ``/path/to/virtualenv/dir/bin/activate``.
+2. Activate the environment with ``source /path/to/virtualenv/dir/bin/activate``
 3. Install Rally with ``pip install esrally``

 Whenever you want to use Rally, run the activation script (step 2 above) first.
 When you are done, simply execute ``deactivate`` in the shell to exit the virtual environment.